-Avantor's Board of Directors has twelve members and, as a result of the retirement of Rajiv Gupta, following the Annual Meeting, will have eleven members.
+Avantor's Board of Directors has ten members.
 All director nominees currently serve on the Board and will be elected for a one-year term expiring at the next annual meeting of stockholders.

 The following table provides summary information about each director nominee standing for re-election at the Annual Meeting.